EnMAP-Box/enmap-box-documentation/source/usr_section/application_tutorials/specdeepmap/tutorial_specdeepmap.rst

          Visualization of IoU and Loss per epoch during training of Deep Learning Trainer

-4. Tensorboard visualizer (optional)
+4. TensorBoard Visualizer (optional)
 ************************************

-If you want to inspect the model behavior in more detail after the training you can use this algorithm and the logger location to open a Tensorboard, which is an interactive graphical environment to inspect model training behavior.
+If you want to inspect the model behavior in more detail after the training you can use this algorithm and the logger location to open a TensorBoard, which is an interactive graphical environment to inspect model training behavior.
-To call the Tensorboard visualizer you need to define as input the location where you saved the model logger in the Deep Learning trainer algorithm.
+To call the TensorBoard Visualizer you need to define as input the location where you saved the model logger in the Deep Learning trainer algorithm.

 * Define for **Tensorboard logger Directory** the subfolder 'specdeepmap_tutorial/lightning_logs'.
 * The default **TensorBoard port** is 8000.
 In windows there is no need to change the port as each tensorboard port will be terminated before a new tensorboard is initialized.
 In other systems the algorithm doesn't support the port termination and it is  necessary to define a different port each time to open a new tensorboard (Ports are also terminated if PC is shut down).